poohcom1/tank-turn-tactics/README.md

 ## Setup
 1. Copy the `sample.env` file and rename it to `.env` to set up environment variables
 2. Run `npm install` to install dependencies
-3. Start the server with `npm run start` or `npm run start:debug` if you want stack trace
+3. Start the server with `npm run start:dev` or `npm run start:debug` if you want stack trace

 ## Project Structure
 ```